ottokruse/research-agent/README.md

 # AI-powered Research Assistant

-Kinda like OpenAI's Deep Research, but simpler, and your own.
+Kinda like OpenAI's Deep Research, but way simpler, and your own.
 Also enhanced with local filesystem access.

 Built with [Generative AI Toolkit](https://github.com/awslabs/generative-ai-toolkit/).